22 Jun On Forgiveness

 To make a long story short, we worked very hard on the band for nearly a year.
 The project took more and more of my time and my resources, and once again put a major strain on my other relationships.
 In fact, after recording my bass tracks for the sleepyhead record, I had to leave the recording session to go to England to play a showcase with the other band.
 My long time band-mates felt abandoned.
 I felt pulled in many different directions.

-That was 15 years ago and while I rarely, if ever, think about it, I couldn’t say that I had even worked to forgive him.
+That was 15 years ago and while I rarely, if ever, think about it, I couldn’t say that I had ever worked to forgive him.
 From time to time, thoughts of that betrayal drifted into my consciousness or dreams, but I had done a pretty good job of burying it.
 After reading the piece about meditation and forgiveness, I lay down on the couch and I concentrated on finding empathy for him, truly forgiving him, and letting go of the pain that the situation had caused me.
 It was a pretty uneventful experience – partly because I had repressed those terrible feelings so much that I had a hard time connecting with them.
 The clouds didn’t part, and I got no jolt of renewed awareness.
 However, I did feel relaxed after I was through in the way that I often do after meditating.

-The next day my wife and I blasted through an edit of the film that we have been working on.
+The next day my wife and I blasted through an edit of the film that we had been working on.
 Then we gathered our kids up and drove to the beach to be with old friends of mine from high school.
 About two years ago, after we moved to North Carolina where I grew up, I reconnected with a lot of people that I hadn’t seen very often over the years.
 Many of them had stayed in the area and remained quite close with each other and several of their families went on a yearly trip to the beach in October.
-We joined them for the first time last year.
+We joined them for the first time the previous year.

 I slept very well that first night at the beach.
 When I woke up the following morning I remembered a dream in which I saw that partner who had betrayed me so badly.
-When he saw me his eyes darted left and right is if he wanted to escape but I walked right up to him, gave him a hug and said “I truly and completely forgive you”.
+When he saw me his eyes darted left and right as is if he wanted to escape but I walked right up to him, gave him a hug and said “I truly and completely forgive you”.
 Then I looked him in the eyes and kept on walking.
 I had a profound sense of calm in the dream and I still felt it when I woke up.

 I saw the driver of the car huddled with her family and my instinct once again kicked in.
 I moved towards her and I could see the terror and shock on her face.
 I took her in my arms and hugged her and I told her that it wasn’t her fault and that even if it was, that we all forgave her.
-She was stiff at first but then she began to sob and slowly relax.
+She was stiff at first, resistant to my hug, but then she began to sob and slowly relax.
 “I didn’t even see him.
 That poor baby,” she wailed.
 I held her and told her that we were all in shock, and that it was ok.
 Speaking was a way for me to slowly unwind from the terror of the situation; to make my way back to the present.

 Nine and a half years earlier my father was hit by a car.
-He ended crashing into the windshield and was most likely killed instantly.
+He ended up crashing into the windshield and was most likely killed instantly.
 The driver thought that he had hit a deer.
 I now realize that when I witnessed the impact a part of me was aware of the nature of my father’s death; something I had not fully processed.
 I think that’s why I turned and screamed with such abject horror and it’s also why I needed to comfort the woman who was driving the car.
 When I was in high school a friend of mine hit and killed a pedestrian who was walking in the road.
 He didn’t tell me what had happened but I heard about it a few days later at school.
 I know that this accident haunted him for years, that it probably still haunts him on some level.
 A couple of days after my father’s death we met with the man who had hit him.
 He came over as people were gathering for a memorial service and my brother and sister and I hugged him and told him we forgave him.
 I knew how devastating it could be to carry that guilt and I didn’t want my father’s death to lead to even more pain.
-In fact I was never conscious of feeling mad at him.
+In fact I was never conscious of feeling mad at the driver.
 I probably should have been angry with my father.

 The mood in our car was somber as we drove back home.
 I slowly came out of the shock of the situation and we talked about what we had all seen and felt.
 As terrible as the situation was there was something comforting about the fact that we were together and able to help each other deal with how it all felt.

 That evening I drove back to the hospital to pick up my friend who had stayed with the family.
 I brought along another mutual friend.
 From everything he had heard he was under the impression that Avi had not survived.
-He was incredibly relieved to find out that he was.
+He was incredibly relieved to find out that he was alive.
 When we got to the hospital Avi was awake and crying.
 He had fractured his skull and his pelvis, but the prognosis was cautiously optimistic.
 The next morning he stood up, and he ate food.